-The legal basis of the A-CVA part of the EGMA consists of building blocks 1(a) and 1(b) (referred to in Chapter 2.1).
+The legal basis of the A-CVA part of the EGMA is building blocks 3(a) and 3(b) (referred to in Chapter 2.1).

-Note that, subject to the approval of the competent authority, institutions are allowed to calculate the A-CVA capital requirement for a limited number of smaller portfolios that are not affected by IMM extensions or changes on the basis of the IMA and the method set out in Part Three, Title II, Chapter 6, Sections 3 to 5 of the CRR.
+&lt;sup>3 Note that, subject to the approval of the competent authority, institutions are allowed to calculate the A-CVA capital requirement for a limited number of smaller portfolios that are not affected by IMM extensions or changes on the basis of the IMA and the method set out in Part Three, Title II, Chapter 6, Sections 3 to 5 of the CRR.

-Figure 1 Overview
+Figure 1

+Overview